adowlin/project-3-brew-exchange/README.md

 - [Git](https://git-scm.com/)
     - Used via the Gitpod terminal for version control, with regular commits, and to push to GitHub & Heroku.
 - [GitHub](https://github.com/)
-    - Used to store site's code repository.
+    - Used to store the site's code repository.
 - [Heroku](https://www.heroku.com/)
     - Used to host the deployed site.
 - [Lucidchart](https://www.lucidchart.com)